 - Yes, the Google Mail feature of creating labels makes it easy to search/discover and find your old emails.
 Google Mail doesn't want or require you to delete your mail since it's so easy to search your messages should you ever need them down the road.

-6) Will I constantly have to log back in now that my email is in a browser?
+4) Will I constantly have to log back in with my email in a browser?

 - No. To stay signed in and treat Chrome like you did Outlook, take the following actions

 to have your email and calendar to open automatically with Chrome:

 - Set Chrome as your default browser.
 You will have the best experience using Google Chrome to access Google Mail.
 Safari and Firefox will also work.

 - Set your Pepperdine Google account as your default Google account:

 - Log out of all Google Accounts in Chrome.

 - Sign into your Pepperdine Google account by visiting email.pepperdine.edu.

 - Sign into Chrome using your Pepperdine user account to easily keep you logged into your Pepperdine Google Apps.
 This is different than signing into your Google Mail.